Bee Statistics To Prove Why They’re Crucial for Our Environment!

 The European Parliament lists Europe as being the second biggest honey producer on the planet, making over 235,000 tonnes of honey each and every year.
 China, however, more than doubles the amount that Europe produces, as they harvest over 500,000 tonnes of honey from their native bees.

-Globally, There Are Almost 81 Million Western Honey Bee Hives (Global Agriculture)
+Globally, There Are Almost 81 Million Western Honey Bee Hives (UN Environment Program)

 The most common bee species is the western honey bee, so I’m sure it comes as no surprise that there are 81 million western honey bee hives dotted all over the world.

-Honey production in Canada during 2019 fell 15.4% from the year prior, with a total of 80.4 million pounds of honey produced countrywide.
+Honey production in Canada during 2022 fell 15.6% in volume from the previous year, with a total of 74.4 million pounds of honey produced countrywide.
 The reason for the significant decrease was due to a 3% decline in beekeepers, a 2.1% reduction in bee colonies, and a wet and cold spring and summer, which affected the flowers that the bees forage on.

-The Concern About Honey Bee Population Started in the Winters of 2006–2007 (EPA)
+The Concern About Honey Bee Population Started in the Winters of 2006–2007 (Environmental Protection Agency)

 7 fun facts about bees